 What you’ll gain from this eBook:

-- Insights into Paul’s understanding of “a new way of thinking”
+- Insights into Paul’s understanding of bible theology and “a new way of thinking”

 - Inspiration to live intentionally and fully on your spiritual path